 Participation: Class participation (being present; engaging in class discussions) is expected of you.
-An unwillingness to participate will more likely than not keep you from growing and enjoying the class.
+An unwillingness to participate will more likely than not keep you from growing and enjoying the class

-Final Exam (GELO's 1, 3, 5): Your final will consist of a comprehensive exam on class readings, responses, and notes, along with grammar and mechanics.
+Final Exam (GELO's 1, 3, 5): Your final will consist of a comprehensive exam on class readings, along with grammar and mechanics.
 You must take/complete the final exam in order to pass this course.

-Diversity Statement: SJSU studies include an emphasis on diversity.
-Students will engage in integrated reading and writing assignments to construct their own arguments on complex issues that generate meaningful public debate.
-Readings for the course will include writers of different genders and from different socio-economic classes.
-I expect you to have an open mind and respect the views of your peers as they will respect yours.
+Diversity Statement: some assignments (reading and writing) may in fact address issues of race, class, gender, etc. I expect you to have an open mind and respect the views of your peers as they will respect yours.
 Insensitivity will not be tolerated.